 - In the above example, created an nginx container named ‘nginx-con’.
-If we don’t use the ‘–name’ option then the daemon randomly picks any name and assigned to the container.
-Also, we can see that the cursor is stuck and we did not get the terminal because the container is running in the foreground.
-We use ‘ctrl+c’ to exit the container, however, it stops the container as well.
+If we don’t use the ‘–name’ option, the daemon randomly picks any name and assigns it to the container.
+We use ‘ctrl+c’ to exit the container; however, it stops the container as well.

 Let’s run the container in detached mode to overcome the above issue using the ‘-d’ option as shown below:

 docker run -d --name nginx-con2 nginx

 - In the above example, we only got the container ID because the container is now running in the background.
 Also, this time daemon did not pull the image because nginx image is already available locally.

 Now, set environment variables using the ‘-e’ option as below: